Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 3. Select `Key Auth` from the **Auth Strategy** list

-4. Toggle the **Application registration enabled** button to true
+4. Toggle the **Application registration enabled** button to true to allow Dev Portal developers to register their applications for the API product version.

 5. Optional: click to enable [**Auto Approve**](/konnect/dev-portal/access-and-approval/auto-approve-devs-apps/) for application registration requests

-6. Click save to enable application registration and save the auth strategy for that product version
+6. Click save to enable application registration and apply the auth strategy for that product version

-7. Click **Status** and update it to **Published** in order to enable developers to begin registering to your API Product version
+7. Click **Status** and update it to **Published** to publish the product version to the Dev Portal product catalog

-8. Click **Enable**

     This version of the API products now includes a read-only entry for the `konnect-application-auth` plugin.